SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

 but is paywalled and costs 51 USD to read!
 I suppose I could write and ask for a copy of this 20-year-old paper, but that's too annoying.

-Then it turned out that Saffer had this problem, got hold of the paper somehow, and wrote some software in a GitHub repository. <sup id="fn5a">[[5]](#fn5)</sup>
+Then it turned out that Saffer also had this problem, got hold of the paper somehow, and wrote some software in a GitHub repository. <sup id="fn5a">[[5]](#fn5)</sup>
-But&hellip; the quoted result is rather complex:
+But&hellip; the quoted result is rather complex, invovling both Beta functions and hypergeometric functions:

 <img src="{{ site.baseurl }}/images/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals-beta-ratio-distribution.png" height="48" width="600" alt="Beta ratio distribution" title="Beta ratio distribution" style="display: block; margin-left: auto; margin-right: auto;">

 &hellip;and as I believe I've mentioned before, your humble Weekend Editor is still